-We are committed to ensuring that everyone returns home safely at the end of each and every day, and that our Safety Training assets are operated in a safe and reliable manner.
+We are committed to ensuring that everyone returns home safely at the end of each and every day, and that our assets are operated in a safe and reliable manner.
 We base our commitment to safety on our care for employees, contractors, the communities in which we operate and the environment.

-In Fiscal Year 2020, employees underwent more than 1,378 hours of safety training.
+In Fiscal Year 2021, employees underwent more than 300 hours of safety training.
 Our proactive efforts resulted in zero OSHA violations.
 Overall, preventable injuries were kept to a minimum.
-There were a total of three such injuries resulting in 12 lost days and 29 restricted days.
+There were a total of four such injuries resulting in no lost days and 24 restricted days.